We Use Happy Almonds

 These almonds are grown with on-site water wells that were dug specifically for these almond groves.
 This means that they are sourcing water as direct as possible, thus preventing water waste.

-Alldrin Almond farms utilize a “dual drip line” watering system… it’s basically a fancy way of saying that they have hoses lining each row of almond trees, which serve the perfect amount of water directly to the root of each tree, giving it exactly what it needs to thrive and grow our yummy little almonds.
-How cool is that?!
+Our farmers utilize a “dual drip line” watering system… that's a fancy way of saying that they have hoses lining each row of almond trees, which serve the perfect amount of water directly to the root of each tree, giving it exactly what it needs to thrive and grow our happy almonds.
+Cool, huh?

-We also learned that the pesticides used to keep gross little bugs off of precious almonds aren't systemic.
+We also learned that most organic pesticides used to keep bugs off of almonds aren't systemic.
 What does that mean?
-It means that it won't reach the meat of the almond!
+It means that it won't reach the meat (insides) of the almond.
 So our farmers use an effective, clean pesticide that prevents bugs from destroying the plant the first time.
-Many organic pesticides are much less effective, and therefore require multiple sprays, less efficiency, more resources... less sustainable!
+Many organic pesticides are much less effective, and therefore require multiple sprays, more resources and therefor becomes less sustainable in the long-run.

 Lastly, let's talk about potassium.
-Almonds loooove potassium and need it to thrive.
+Almonds love it and need it to thrive.
 Organic potassium isn't as "available" to the almond as non-organic, therefore causing the almond meat to shrivel inside of the shell because it isn't able to absorb the water as well.
 We want our almonds to be hydrated, plump, and... happy!
 So, three cheers for the non-organic, more hydrating potassium!